-Gearset's data backup jobs provide comprehensive metadata restore capability.
+Gearset's data backup jobs provide a comprehensive metadata restore capability.
 If any unwanted configuration changes are made in an org, you can easily use a snapshot from your backup job to restore the org to its previous state.

 Restoring data to an org

 This article explains how to restore metadata to an org.
 If you want to restore data (records) instead, you can see how to do that here.

-Metadata restoration or replication is done from the history of a data backup job.
+Metadata restoration is done from the history of a data backup job.
 Here's the process:

 View detailson the data backup job from which you want to restore.

 Choose the date of the org snapshot you'd like to restore from and click